HMS Amazon (1795): Service

-On 11 December, Amazon was despatched with news that seven French ships of the line had arrived in Brest.
-This was part of the preparation for an invasion of Ireland.
-The French fleet left harbour and evaded the main British blockade fleet and sailed for Bantry Bay.
+On 11 December, Amazon was despatched to England with news that seven French ships of the line had arrived in Brest, while Phoebe was sent to apprise Vice-Admiral John Colpoys.
+The ships were part of the preparation for an invasion of Ireland, a joint plot between the French Directory and the Society of United Irishmen to establish a republic in the country.
+The French fleet left harbour, evading the British blockading fleet, and sailed for Bantry Bay.
 However, storms scattered them and most returned to France having accomplished very little.
+Early in January, Amazon and Indefatigable captured a French packet ship, Sangossee.

-In the action of 13 January 1797, Amazon, in company with Pellew's ship Indefatigable, encountered the French ship Droits de l'Homme, a 74-gun ship of the line.
+The 74-gun French ship Droits de l'Homme, was returning from the failed expedition to Ireland, and in the ensuing action of 13 January 1797, Amazon, in company with Pellew's ship Indefatigable, encountered her off the coast of Brittany.
 Normally, frigates would not engage a ship of the line as they would be severely outgunned.
 However, there was a heavy sea and the French ship could not open her lower deck gunports for fear of flooding.
 This reduced her broadside considerably.